 - Study anytime, anywhere.
 The course is delivered 100% online with weekly live and recorded lectures.

 - Accredited by Quality Qualifications Ireland (QQI) – 15 credits at Level 7 on the National Framework of Qualifications (NFQ).

 - Internationally recognised – as our syllabus covers both the American Society for Quality (ASQ) and Quality America Body of Knowledge (BOK), an additional external certification is also an option.* (More details will be provided during the course)

 - Delivered by Irish National Teaching Expert award-winning lecturers with industry experience.
 The IT Sligo lecturers have delivered online Lean Six Sigma courses to over 10,000 participants in 50 countries worldwide.

 - Course content includes industry examples from medical device, pharma, food, manufacturing, healthcare and the service sectors.

 - Over 250 practice questions and online quizzes included in the course.

 - The course includes Minitab – the statistical and process improvement software used by many leading employers.
-Minitab software is provided to students during the course at no additional charge.
+Access to Minitab software is provided to students to use during the course at no additional charge.